Do you want to start fasting more but need tips on how to make fasting easier?

 A note about fasting and adrenal fatigue:

 Here's a first-hand story from my friend Susan about doing Keto even with adrenal dysfunction.
 Hint: she's down 70# now!
 By the way, others vehemently disagree and say that those with adrenal fatigue should NOT do intermittent fasting.
-Read more at that post about this.
+Read more about that here:

 - Purge, Splurge, Fast and Last — Sally Fallon on fasting for health reasons